The Cost of Unpaid Caregiving for People Living with Dementia in the U.S. and How We’re Addressing this Crisis

 Posted by Pam Brandon on Oct 10, 2024 11:15:00 AM

 Certified Nursing Assistants (CNAs) are on the front lines of caregiving, especially in dementia care.
 Yet, traditional training methods often fail to fully prepare them for the complexities they face.
-As dementia progresses, verbal communication becomes limited, behavior can become challenging, and emotional needs become more profound.
+As dementia progresses, verbal communication becomes limited, stress reactions can become challenging, and emotional needs become more profound.
 This is where experiential education, particularly Kolb’s Experiential Learning Cycle, combined with innovative programs like Dementia Live®, can revolutionize how we train CNAs, equipping them with not just knowledge but empathy, understanding, and practical skills.

 Kolb’s Experiential Learning Cycle: A Foundation for Learning by Doing